Yosefnago/ams-microservices/README.md

 ## 📦 Module Descriptions

 ### 🛡️ Gateway Service
 The API Gateway that routes all client requests to the appropriate microservices.
-It handles authentication, request routing, and load balancing.
+It handles authentication, request routing.

 ### 🔍 Eureka Server
-Service discovery server that allows microservices to find and communicate with each other without hardcoding hostname and port.
+Service discovery server that allows microservices to find and communicate with each other.

 ### 👤 User Service
 Manages user accounts, authentication, and authorization.
 Handles user registration, login, and profile management.